theupdateframework/tuf-conformance/tuf_conformance/static_data/README.md

   * A version of root in `<SUBDIR>/initial_root.json`: This will be used to initialize the client
   * `<SUBDIR>/targetpath` containing a targetpath of an artifact that exists in the repository
-  * optional `<SUBDIR>/faketime` containing a ISO 8601 date that will be used as the refresh time for the client (this can be used to ensure the repository will not be expired when the test runs)
+  * optional `<SUBDIR>/faketime` containing a ISO 8601 date that will be used as the refresh time for the client